Zoetermeer/latro/README.rst

   fun fib(n) = fib(n - 1) + fib(n - 2);

 Clauses are a nice, declarative way of expressing functions as sets of rules.
-As another example, we could define a set of common boolean operations
+As another example, we could define a set of common boolean operations, where each function definition looks very much like a truth table:
-clearly:

 ::